 What should I eat before a game?
 During my game?
 After my game?
 Nutrition is the key to success.
 You might have heard the saying, “You are what you eat.”
 As an athlete, this is a crucial saying.
-Fueling your body with the proper foods before and after your matches will help optimize your performance on and off the pitch.
+Fueling your body with the proper Food for Fuel before and after your matches will help optimize your performance on and off the pitch.

 Keep in mind, everyone is different.
 Some people may not be able to eat during a match, or maybe some can only eat certain foods before a game.
-With that being said, here are some nutrition ideas to try this season.
+With that being said, here are some nutrition ideas Snap Soccer Explains to try this season.

 Whether your game is early or late in the day, aim to fuel up with enough time to digest the foods.
 This should be a meal between 300-500 calories about 3-5 hours before a game, and a light snack 1-2 hours before kickoff.
 The meal should mostly contain easily digested carbohydrates (which translate into energy), small amounts of fat, fiber, and protein.